-According to Peggy Post and Peter Post, co-authors of The Etiquette Advantage in Business, the following suggestions will help you to support colleagues who experience the death of a loved one.
+According to Peggy Post and Peter Post, co-authors of The Etiquette Advantage in Business, the following suggestions will help you to support a colleague who experiences the death of a loved one.

 - Never make statements such as "It was really a blessing" or "Be thankful that her suffering is over."

 - Offer practical help wherever you can.
-Don't just say, "I’d do anything for you."
+Don't just say, "I'll do whatever you need."
 Say, "Donna, I'll check your phone messages each day while you're gone and deal with any issues that come up."

-- To give your co-worker's family one less thing to worry about, order a gift basket of food and have it sent to the home where the family will be gathering.
+- To give your co-worker's family one fewer thing to worry about, order a gift basket of food and have it sent to the home where the family will be gathering.
 Or consider asking co-workers to commit to a week-long schedule of delivering dinners to the family.